Maps

 Day 5: Chill

-On your last day in Whistler, it’s all about slowing down and being present in the moment.
-Treat yourself to a relaxing breakfast on the patio of Aura Bistro where you can enjoy French-inspired west coast fare while overlooking the tranquil setting of Nita Lake.
+On your final day in Whistler, it’s all about slowing down and being present in the moment.
+Treat yourself to a relaxing breakfast on the patio at The Den, where you can enjoy locally farmed and foraged fare overlooking the tranquil setting of Nita Lake.

-Step aboard a float plane or helicopter to see Whistler’s mountains, glaciers, lakes, and valleys from a bird’s eye view.
-Harbour Air and Blackcomb Helicopters offer daily flight-seeing tours for you and your bubble.
-Choose options like a glacial lake landing or a volcano and ice cave tour to truly make it unique.
+Step aboard a float plane or helicopter to see Whistler’s mountains, glaciers, lakes, and valleys from a bird’s-eye view.
+Harbour Air and Blackcomb Helicopters offer flightseeing tours that include unique options like a glacial lake landing or a volcano and ice cave tour.

-Spend a blissful afternoon at Scandinave Spa, a silent, open-air Finnish spa beneath the fragrant groves of Douglas fir.
+If you’d rather keep your feet on the ground, spend a blissful afternoon at Scandinave Spa, a silent, open-air Nordic spa beneath the fragrant groves of Douglas fir.
 Lose all track of time as you alternate between the hot pools, cold plunge pools, cedar saunas, eucalyptus steam rooms, hammocks, and waterfalls.
 Go one step further and book yourself a massage with their certified massage therapists.
-Tip: Reserve your massage as early as possible as they often book up weeks in advance.
+(Tip: Reserve your massage as early as possible as they often book up weeks in advance.)

-For a grand finale, spoil yourself with a multi-course wine-pairing dinner at one of Whistler’s renowned fine dining restaurants.
-Consider Alta Bistro, Araxi, Rimrock Café or Bearfoot Bistro for innovative, locally-sourced, seasonal menus.
-Unwind as the servers take good care of you and reflect on these past five days.
-You may find yourself dreaming of your next Whistler adventure.
+For the grand finale, spoil yourself with a multi-course wine-pairing dinner at one of Whistler’s renowned fine dining restaurants.
+Consider Alta Bistro, Araxi, Rimrock Café or Bearfoot Bistro for innovative, locally sourced, seasonal menus.
+Unwind and let the servers take good care of you as you reflect on the past five days.
+You may find yourself dreaming about your next Whistler adventure.

 Start Planning